MDMAK04/MedRAG-Engine/README.md

 terraform apply
 ```

 > **Infrastructure Management:** The complete cloud architecture is fully reproducible and can be deployed to any AWS account within minutes using `terraform apply`.
-For cost optimization and com[...]
+For cost optimization and compliance, ensure to review and adjust resource specifications in `variables.tf` before deployment.

 **Security Note:** Sensitive credentials (database passwords, API keys) are stored in `terraform.tfvars` (git-ignored), never in version control.